Skip to content

 Hico, Texas

 Troy Flaharty was raised in a family of Western performance horse trainers.
-In high school, he roped calves and competed in rodeo, leading to a rodeo scholarship to Fort Scott Community College in Fort Scott, Kansas.
-While attending college, he was introduced to bit and spur making at a two-day, fundamental bit-making workshop.
-After college, he rodeoed, cowboyed, ranched and trained horses in Kansas and Oklahoma, all the while making usable bits and spurs for cowboys, ropers, barrel racers and horsemen.
+In high school, he roped calves and rodeoed, leading to a rodeo scholarship to Fort Scott Community College in Fort Scott, Kansas.
+While attending college, he was introduced to bit and spur making at a two-day bit-making workshop.
+After college, he rodeoed, cowboyed, ranched and trained horses, all the while making usable bits and spurs for cowboys, ropers, barrel racers and horsemen.
+In 2010, Flaharty was exposed to the artistic aspects of bit and spur making while attending a TCAA workshop at the National Cowboy Museum.
+He entered the TCAA Emerging Artists Competition in 2015, and the following year received a TCAA fellowship.
+Flaharty became a TCAA member in 2023.
+He resides in Hico, Texas, with his daughter, Rio Belle.